These are my best Halloween decorating ideas to date. Easy (ish) DIYs for haunting the hell out of your home.

 Read the tutorial on How to Make a Witch’s Broom here.

-If you missed my first post on these vintage doll parts you can read it here.
-They’re for the hard core creep lover.
+If you missed my first post on these vintage doll parts you can read it here and see alllll the photos.
 If anyone has ever looked at your Halloween decorations and proclaimed “Oh, that’s CUTE!”, then you will probably not like this.
 But I *do* know of an unHaunted house you might be interested in.

 The Die-O-Rama is hands down my most popular Halloween DIY among readers.
 They like it when they see it during the day …

-… but they love it at night when they see it lit up.
+… but they love when they see it lit up at night.

 To learn How to Make a Pumpkin Diorama click here for the full tutorial and tips.